AbsaOSS/enceladus/_docs/1.0.0/usage-schema.md

 |-------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | | |

-The name of the column to get the data from (so have a point only if it differs from field name).
-The most common use is for the case, when the original column name is not a valid Parquet field name.
-It can be also used in the rate cases, when the column needs to be standardized into more fields and/or different types.
+The name of the column to get the data from (so it only makes sense if it's different from field name).
+The most common use case is when the original column name is not a valid Parquet field name.
+It can also be used in the rare cases when the column needs to be standardized into more fields and/or different types.

 ### default